Explicit bounds from the Alon-Boppana theorem: Introduction

 \section{Introduction}

-The purpose of this paper is to classify finite graphs satisfying certain spectral bounds and give explicit methods for understanding asymptotic behavior of the spectrum.
+The purpose of this paper is to give explicit methods for bounding asymptotic behavior of the spectrum of finite $k$-regular graphs.
 We begin with notation that will be used throughout.
-Fix $k$ and let $X$ be a finite connected $k$-regular graph with $n$ vertices.
+Fix $k \ge 3$ and let $X$ be a finite connected $k$-regular graph with $n$ vertices.
 If $A_X$ is the adjacency matrix of $X$, let

 be its eigenvalues, i.e., its \emph{spectrum}.
 It is well-known that $\mu_0(X) = k$, and $|\mu_j(X)| \le k$ for all $0 \le j \le n - 1$.
-Throughout this paper we study $\mu_j$ and leave it to the interested reader to convert our results to the \emph{geometric spectrum} of $X$
+Throughout this paper we study $\mu_j$ and leave it to the interested reader to convert our results to the \emph{Laplacian spectrum} of $X$

 Our starting point is the following quantitative version, due to Serre, of the famous theorem of Alon and Boppana (see \cite{Alon--Boppana}, \cite{HLW}, or \cite[Theorem 1.4.9]{DSV}).

 \begin{Theorem}[Quantitative Alon--Boppana Theorem] For any $\epsilon > 0$ and natural number $k$, there exists a positive real constant $C(k, \epsilon)$ such that for any $k$-regular graph $X$ on $n$ vertices